BD2KGenomics/protect/MANUAL.md

     Universal_Options:
-        dockerhub: aarjunrao              -> All tools used in the pipeline are dockerized to allow for easy reproducibility across operating systems.
+        dockerhub: aarjunrao                    -> All tools used in the pipeline are dockerized to allow for easy reproducibility across operating
-                                             ProTECT was tested using the hub owned by `aarjunrao` but will work with any hub given it contains the required tools described in
+                                                   systems.
+ProTECT was tested using the hub owned by `aarjunrao` but will work with any hub given it contains the required tools described in `required_docker_tools.txt`.
-                                             `required_docker_tools.txt`.
         java_Xmx: 20G                           -> The default Java heap space to be provided to tools.
 Per-tool heap space can be specified for some tools to override this value.
         reference_build: hg19                   -> The reference build used in this run.
-Can be hg19,
-                                             hg38, GRCh37 or GRCh38.
+Can be hg19, hg38, GRCh37 or GRCh38.
-        sse_key: /path/to/master.key      -> Used to create per-file SSE-C keys for decrypting S3
-                                             hosted input files.
+        sse_key: /path/to/master.key            -> Used to create per-file SSE-C keys for decrypting S3 hosted input files.
 It is highly recommended that the files be uploaded to S3 using s3am using the --sse-key-is-master flag.
+This file should be present at the same location on all workers in the workflow.
         sse_key_is_master: True                 -> Were the sample files all encrypted with sse_key (`False`), or were they encrypted with individual per-file keys hashed from the master sse_key (`True`)
+        gdc_download_token: /path/to/token.txt  -> If any of teh input files are being pulled from the NCBI GDC, this token is required to access the data.
+This file should be present at the same location on all workers in the workflow.
         storage_location: aws:protect-out       -> Should the intermediate files be stored locally (`Local`) or in an Amazon S3 bucket using SSE-C per-file encryption from the provided master sse key (`aws:<bucket_name>`)?
         output_folder: /path/to/out             -> A path to a folder where intermediate, and output files (mutation calls, MHC haplotype, etc).
 This folder will be created if it doesn't exist.
                                                    However, files in the folder from a previous run will not be overwritten with updated values.

 In reality, for the inexperienced user, these are the only values that need to be modified for a